MostafaRoohy/BrainChart/README.md

 ## ✔️ Examples

 Below are concise, working examples.
-All paths are relative to the repo root.
+All exampled csv files exist in `/playground/candle_data/`.

-*You can see all the examples is `playground/example.ipynb`*
+*You can see all the examples in `playground/example.ipynb`*

 ### 1. Minimal end‑to‑end (symbol, widget)